dhowe/RiTaV1/README.android.md

 #### Can I contribute?
 --------
 Please!
 We are looking for more coders to help out...
-Just press *Fork* at the top of this github page and get started, or follow the 'Development Setup' instructions on this [page](https://github.com/dhowe/RiTa) page...
+Just press *Fork* at the top of this github page and get started, or follow the 'Development Setup' instructions at the bottom of [this page](https://github.com/dhowe/RiTa)...